ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Connection Object:
 : Connection objects can be mapped to an SCTP association or a stream in an SCTP association.
 Mapping Connection objects to SCTP streams is called "stream mapping" and has additional requirements as follows.
 The following explanation assumes a client-server communication model.

 Stream mapping requires an association to already be in place between the client and the server, and it requires the server to understand that a new incoming stream should be represented as a new Connection object by the Transport Services system.
-A new SCTP stream is created by sending an SCTP Message with a new stream id.
-Thus, to implement stream mapping, the Transport Services API must provide a newly created Connection object to the application upon the reception of such a Message.
+A new SCTP stream is created by sending an SCTP message with a new stream id.
+Thus, to implement stream mapping, the Transport Services API must provide a newly created Connection object to the application upon the reception of such a message.
 The necessary semantics to implement a Transport Services system `Close` and `Abort` primitives are provided by the stream reconfiguration (reset) procedure described in {{?RFC6525}}.
 This also allows to re-use a stream id after resetting ("closing") the stream.
 To implement this functionality, SCTP stream reconfiguration {{?RFC6525}} must be supported by both the client and the server side.

 To avoid head-of-line blocking, stream mapping should only be implemented when both sides support message interleaving {{?RFC8260}}.
 This allows a sender to schedule transmissions between multiple streams without risking that transmission of a large message on one stream might block transmissions on other streams for a long time.